sedol1339/files/abstracts.md

     - We test on MNIST, Fashion-MNIST, WDBC
     - The quality of our method is WORSE than standard softmax

+Alcorn, M. A., Li, Q., Gong, Z., Wang, C., Mai, L., Ku, W.-S., & Nguyen, A. (2018).
+Strike (with) a Pose: Neural Networks Are Easily Fooled by Strange Poses of Familiar Objects. arXiv, 1811.11553.
+Retrieved from https://arxiv.org/abs/1811.11553v3

+    - We propose a framework for finding OOD errors in CV models: we make "adversarial renders" of 3D objects in different poses to find object geometry and appearance, lighting, background, or camera settings that cause a target DNN to misbehave.
+    - We searched for misclassified 6D poses (i.e., 3D translations and 3D rotations) of 3D objects.
+    - We built a dataset of 3D objects corresponding to 30 ImageNet classes relevant to the self-driving car application.
+    - SOTA ImageNet classifiers misclassify many generated adversarial examples that are human-recognizable.
+So, they are still far from true object recognition.
+    - Training on adversarial poses generated by the 30 objects (in addition to the original ImageNet data) did not help DNNs generalize well to held-out objects in the same class.

 Allen-Zhu, Z., Li, Y., & Song, Z. (2018).
 A Convergence Theory for Deep Learning via Over-Parameterization. arXiv, 1811.03962.
 Retrieved from https://arxiv.org/abs/1811.03962v5

     - We study the theory of multi-layer networks
-    - We proove that SGD can find global minima on the training objective of over-parameterized DNNs
+    - We prove that SGD can find global minima on the training objective of over-parameterized DNNs
     - Key insight is that in a neighborhood of the random initialization, the opt. landscape is almost convex
     - This implies an equivalence between over-parameterized finite width NNs and neural tangent kernel
     - Our theory at least applies to FCN, CNN and ResNet